omondijeff/errorlytic-frontend/backend/README.md

-# VAGnosis Backend API
+# Errorlytic Backend API

 ## 🚀 **Overview**

-This is the backend API for VAGnosis, a comprehensive **Multi-tenant SaaS platform** for automotive diagnostics with AI-powered error code analysis.
+This is the backend API for Errorlytic, a comprehensive **Multi-tenant SaaS platform** for automotive diagnostics with AI-powered error code analysis.
 The backend API provides advanced diagnostic capabilities, billing management, and multi-currency support for automotive repair businesses across East Africa.

-> **Note**: This is the backend component of the VAGnosis platform.
+> **Note**: This is the backend component of the Errorlytic platform.
 For the complete project overview, see the [root README](../README.md).

 ### **Key Features**